 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Chicken Stock Concentrate

 Monterey Jack Cheese(ContainsMilk)

-In a small pot, combine ¾ cup water and 1 TBSP butter.
+• In a small pot, combine ¾ cup water and 1 TBSP butter.
 (For 4 servings, combine 1½ cups water and 2 TBSP butter.)
 Bring to a boil, then stir in rice.
-Cover and reduce to a low simmer.
-Cook until rice is tender, 15-18 minutes.
-Keep covered off heat until ready to serve.
+Cover and reduce heat to low.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-Meanwhile, wash and dry all produce.
-Halve, peel, and thinly slice onion; mince a few slices until you have 2 TBSP (3 TBSP for 4 servings).
-Core, deseed, and thinly slice bell pepper.
+• While rice cooks, wash and dry all produce. • Halve, peel, and thinly slice half the onion (whole onion for 4 servings); mince a few slices until you have 2 TBSP (3 TBSP for 4).
+Halve, core, and thinly slice bell pepper into strips.
 Dice tomato.
-Finely chop cilantro leaves and stems.
+Finely chop cilantro.
 Quarter lime.

-Tear pulled pork into smaller pieces.
+• Tear pulled pork* into smaller pieces.
 Add to pan with veggies along with another large drizzle of oil.
-Season with salt, pepper, and Fajita Spice.
-Cook, stirring, until pork is warmed through, 2-3 minutes.
-Stir in stock concentrate and ½ cup water (¾ cup for 4 servings).
-Bring to a boil, then reduce heat to low and stir in 1 TBSP butter (2 TBSP for 4).
-Let simmer until saucy, 1-2 minutes.
+Season with Fajita Spice, salt, and pepper.
+Cook, stirring, until pork is warmed through, 2-3 minutes. • Stir in stock concentrate and ½ cup water (1 cup for 4 servings).
+Bring to a boil, then reduce heat to low; stir in 1 TBSP butter (2 TBSP for 4).
+Simmer until saucy, 1-2 minutes.

-Fluff rice with a fork; season with salt and pepper.
-Divide between plates.
-Top with pork mixture, salsa, and Monterey Jack.
-Dollop with sour cream and sprinkle with remaining cilantro.
+• Fluff rice with a fork; season with salt and pepper. • Divide rice between bowls.
+Top with pork mixture, salsa, Monterey Jack, and sour cream.
+Sprinkle with remaining cilantro.
 Serve with remaining lime wedges on the side.